brendano/stanford_corenlp_pywrapper/README.md

 * If you want to know the latest version of CoreNLP this has been tested with, look at the paths in the default options in the Python source code.

-* Implementation: By default, the inter-process communication is through named pipes, established with Unix calls.
-As an alternative, there is also a socket server mode (`comm_mode='SOCKET'`) which might be more robust, but requires using a port number.
-It's not much of a server since the python code assumes it's the only process communicating with it.
+* `SOCKET` mode: By default, the inter-process communication is through named pipes, established with Unix calls.
+As an alternative, there is also a socket server mode (`comm_mode='SOCKET'`) which is sometimes more robust, but requires using a port number, which you have to ensure does not conflict with any other processes running at the same time.
+(It's not much of a server since the python code assumes it's the only process communicating with it.)
+One advantage of `SOCKET' mode is that it has a timeout, in case CoreNLP is taking a very long time to return an answer.

 * Question: do [JPype](http://jpype.sourceforge.net/) or
     [Py4J](http://py4j.sourceforge.net/) work well?
 They seemed complex which